-Access point operators are distributed 10% of the total AP pool.
-These 10% are distributed to each pool in accordance with how many users have connected to it in past week.
+Access Point operators receive 10% of the total AP pool.
+This 10% is distributed to each pool according to how many users connected to it during the week.
 To calculate each AP reward, we use the formula:

 Rap = Rt * Uap / Ut

 - Uap (Unique users connected to the selected AP in the week)